 iMyFone Umate Pro is a very helpful cleaning tool, especially at solving the storage full issue.
 It can allow you to clean up all the hidden garbage and deleted files that are still lurking on your iPhone, creating storage for your iPhone.

-- One Click to Locate the Issues: "1-Click Free Up Space" mode can diagnose how much space you can free up, and it will show which part take up the most.
-You can have these data by just one click, no need to take much time.
+- One Click to Locate the Issues: Diagnose how much space you can free up, and it will show which part take up the most.
+You can have these data by just one click.

 - Delete All the Photos Thoroughly (3rd-Party apps Included): You can use "Erase Private Fragments" mode to delete those incomplete photos fragments which constantly generated by 3rd-party apps.